mjenior/riptide/README.md

 set_bounds : bool
-    Uses flax variability analysis results from constrained model to set new bounds for all equations Default is True
+    Uses flax variability analysis results from constrained model to set new bounds for all equations Default is True include : list
+    List of reaction ID strings for forced inclusion in final model exclude : list
+    List of reaction ID strings for forced exclusion from final model
 ```

 ### Example stdout report: